netzverweigerer/vpm/README.md

 Rainbows and unicorns, indeed.
 If you like colorized output, please see the --color=true option, too!
 All vpm options try to have human readable and easy to remember syntax, no --long-option-with-multiple-complex-words, no need to even prefix arguments with --, vpm just tries to do its best it can to understand the user (there are some command-line-switches, though, see vpm help).

 # Dependencies
 vpm requires BASH, the Bourne Again SHell, which should be installed by default on a new VoidLinux system.
-You also will need git to obtain a clone of the vpm GitHub repository (see "Installation" section, below).
+You also will need git to obtain a clone of the vpm GitHub repository, if you want to use the version not packaged in XBPS.

 # Installation
+The recommended way to install vpm these days, thanks to the fact that vpm is packaged in XBPS, is simply:
+        $ xbps-install -S vpm

-Installing vpm should be as easy as following the simple following steps:
+Installing the git version should be as easy as following the simple following steps:

 1. Install git via xbps-install